paulscherrerinstitute/ecmccfg/examples/test/changeSampleRate/README.md

 ecmcConfigOrDie "Cfg.SetSampleTimeMs(2)"
 ```

-Note: The commands "Cfg.SetSampleRate()" or "ecmcConfigOrDie "Cfg.SetSampleTimeMs()" needs to be executed nefore any ecmc configuration
+Note: The commands "Cfg.SetSampleRate()" or "Cfg.SetSampleTimeMs()" needs to be executed before any ecmc configuration
-is done but after the "require ecmc" statement.
+is performed but of cource after the "require ecmc" statement.
 Therefore the parameter EC_RATE is the prefereed way to handle changed sample rates.